Trams in Bogotá: Funicular

 The Funicular to Monserrate is a tramway used for going from the city level (2962 m above sea level) to the top of the Hill of Monserrate (3152 m).
 The gauge funicular transports daily the inhabitants of the capital and tourists; it was finished in 1928 and inaugurated officially on August 18, 1929.
 Since that time, this small train has slowly ascended towards the peak of Monserrate, gradually allowing its passengers the contemplation of nature and landscape that is being left behind as they reach the 3,152 m above sea level, where its upper station lies.

 In December 2003, the funicular initiated a new phase with a more modern design in its cars, that now open their doors to the sky with a crystal ceiling, so that nobody can lose a single detail of the forests that surround the city, the beautiful panoramic view and beautiful sunsets.

 In its trip of only 4 minutes, the cable car rises with its big windows on its sides, offering a great view of the hill that makes contrast with the beautiful panoramic of the city.
 The dense vegetation of the high trees tops leave us a sensation of direct bonding between earth and sky.

-Proposed modern tram to airport

-63 km airport tram under study.
-Vossloh, Torres Cámara and Conconcreto, which envisages that the 2bn pesos scheme could be funded through an 82:18 public-private partnership.
-Route: Sabana Facatativá to Bosa via El Dorado International Airport.
+Regiotram

+In 2014, there was a feasibility study to create a tram-train route to serve the western suburbs of Bogotá running from Facatativá to Bosa via El Dorado International Airport.
+The proposed line was to be 63 km long with an estimated cost of two billion pesos.

+By 2026, the line was under construction.
+The line would run between Facatativá, Madrid, Mosquera, Funza and the capital, and would be implanted in phases.
+The first phase between Facatativá y Fontibón would be opened in 2027.
+A second phase, to be completed in 2029, would extend the line to Calle 26 where there would be a connection to the Bogotá Metro at Avenida Caracas.